ionicfirebaseapp/getwidget-docs/src/gf-accordion.md

 ---
+title: How to Create Flutter Accordion Widget Design with Example Code
 description: >-
   GF Flutter Accordion expands or collapses the view of its children when it is tapped.
 GFAccordion is used to collapse and expand the content to view the